datarollhexasphericon/Neuro-Tutorials/README.md

 ### 1. Data Quality Control

-Ensure your data is of good quality for further processing.
+Ensure your data is of good quality for further processing of T1W, T2W and DWI images.

 - [Data Quality Control Overview](docs/data_qc.md)